jenlampton/upgradenotes/notes/acr-upgrade.md

 	* Import at admin/config/search/metatags/importer
 	* Check that articles have defined metatags at admin/content
 	* Check that terms have defined metatags at admin/structure/taxonomy/vocabulary_1
+	* @todo make a drush command version of this step for sanity

 ## Modules